 Volkswagen Diesel Resource Center

-We know it’s nerve-wracking to read about the proposed Volkswagen TDI recall.
-At Keller Rohrback’s VW Resource Center, you can find information about the recall, your legal rights, and how to contact an attorney who can help.
+We know it’s nerve-wracking to figure out what the Volkswagen TDI Class Action Settlements mean to you.
+At Keller Rohrback’s VW Resource Center, you can find all the information you need about the Settlements, your rights, and how our attorneys can help!

 Keller Rohrback L.L.P. has been representing plaintiffs against big corporations like Exxon and Enron for decades.
 We are committed to ensuring justice is secured for VW drivers in the face of VW’s misdeeds.
 Keller Rohrback L.L.P. has exceptional environmental and consumer lawyers.
 We welcome your call at 866.560.4043.

 Important Settlement Eligibility and Benefit Info for VW/Audi/Porsche Class Members